jundalisay/sp/content/en/research/mao/quotations/chapter-22.md

 Ideas of stagnation, pessimism, inertia and complacency are all wrong.
 They are wrong because they agree neither with the historical facts of social development over the past million years, nor with the historical facts of nature so far known to us (i.e., nature as revealed in the history of celestial bodies, the earth, life, and other natural phenomena).

-Quoted in "Premier Chou Enlai's Report on the Work of the Government to the First Session of the Third National People's Congress of the People's Republic of China " (December 21-22, 1964).
+<cite>Quoted in "Premier Chou Enlai's Report on the Work of the Government to the First Session of the Third National People's Congress of the People's Republic of China " (December 21-22, 1964).</cite>

 Natural science is one of man's weapons in his fight for freedom.
 For the purpose of attaining freedom in society, man must use social science to understand and change society and carry out social revolution.